jackhwl/aws/Practitioner/4_Monitoring_Security_Pricing/Readme.md

     - AWS Responsibility for security in the cloud
       - EC2 You are responsible for the security and OS patches
       - RDS Aws offloads responsibility for security and OS patches
+  - Illustrating the Principle of Least Privilege
+    - the Principle of Least Privilege:
+    - IAM: Identity and Access Management, and it allows you to assign granular permissions to users, groups, and roles